 Treating Anxiety Disorders with Medication

 Certain medications may be prescribed to help control your symptoms.
 As a result, you may feel less anxious.
 You may also feel able to move forward with therapy.
 At first, medications and dosages may need to be adjusted to find what works best for you.
 Try to be patient.
-Tell your doctor how a medication makes you feel.
+Tell your health care provider how a medication makes you feel.
 This way, you can work together to find the treatment that’s best for you.
 Keep in mind that medications can have side effects.
-Talk to your doctor about any side effects that are bothering you.
+Talk to your provider about any side effects that are bothering you.
 Changing the dose or type of medication may help.
 Don’t stop taking medication on your own because it can cause symptoms to come back.

 Some medications must be taken on a schedule.
 Make this part of your daily routine.
 For instance, always take your pill before brushing your teeth.
 A pillbox can help you remember if you’ve taken your medication each day.